anewton1998/rdap_guide/src/protocol/http.md

 HTTP using protocols have a series of challenges for which TLSA is not ideal.
 Though not yet a standard, [RFC 9102](https://datatracker.ietf.org/doc/html/rfc9102) describes an experimental feature of TLS to use DANE without TLSA.

-Should an RDAP service wish to use TLSA, the following suggests are made in the absence of any other HTTP or RDAP specific TLSA guidelines:
+Should an RDAP service wish to use TLSA, the following suggestions are made in the absence of any other HTTP or RDAP specific TLSA guidelines:
 * Certificate usage should be 3 (DANE-EE) which identifies the certificate in use by the RDAP server.
 * Selector should be 1 (SPKI) which ties the TLSA record to the Subject Public Key Identifier of the